chandrabhraman/awesome-lunar-gnc-resources/README.md

 * [Attitude control for space mission](https://www.coursera.org/learn/capstone-mars-mission) -> 5 week course for developing attiude control for space missions, applicable for lunar missions as well

+## Chandrabhraman resources

+* [Lunar Reconnaisance Orbiter GNC analysis](https://github.com/chandrabhraman/lro-analysis) -> tools for accessing the SPICE ephemeris data for LRO and looks at analysing the pointing and rate control of the spacecraft.
+* [Star Sensor model]() -> to setup attitude control simulations with star sensor simulated readings to test your algorithm -> IN PROGRESS
+* [Sun Sensor]() -> to setup attitude control simulations with coarse estimation sun sensor simulated readings to test your algorithm -> IN PROGRESS
+* [EKF Star Sensor + IMU fusion for Satellites] -> Control algorithm for fine attitude estimation -> IN PROGRESS

 ## Podcasts or Talks